Iyad-Ali/PNEUMONIA-Detection/README.md

 # PNEUMONIA-Detiction
-deep learning model to detect if  the given chest x-ray have pneumonia disease or not
+deep learning model to detect if  the given chest x-ray has pneumonia disease or not